List of most common surnames in European countries: France

-Between XIth and XIVth centuries, when family names became mandatory and started to be fixed, it happened to shorten patronyms into family names, and was customary to surname orphans according the name of the saint of the current day in the calendar.
+Between the 11th and 14th centuries, when family names became mandatory and started to be fixed, it happened to shorten patronyms into family names, and was customary to surname orphans according the name of the saint of the current day in the calendar.
 Because Saint-Martin was the Saint of charity, he was also more often used to name children.